SurenBono/ESP32-8266_I2C_Oled_WifiScanner/README.md

 Modified & Developed by https://srotogargees.business.site/
 Created on:11-02-2019

-P/S: Multiplex for multi OLED for bigger screen...wish it was 4x8cm uno size screen with multi button on A0
+P/S: Multiplex for multi OLED for bigger screen...wish it was i2c 4x7 cm uno style size display shield with multi button on A0